-An ancient Greek astronomer named Hipparchus invented a Magnitude scale to measure the brightness of stars.
-He gave the brightest a value of 1 and the dimmest stars he could see a value of 6.
+Humans have been trying to do this for centuries.
+An Ancient Greek astronomer named Hipparchus invented a scale to measure the brightness of stars.
+It is called the magnitude scale.
+He gave the brightest stars a value of 1 and the dimmest stars he could see a value of 6.

-Since Hipparchus created his scale, it has been extended so we can record much fainter stars, with magnitudes greater than 6, that are observed with telescopes and so we can include very bright objects such as the Sun and Moon, which have magnitudes less than 1.
-Note that very bright objects use negative (minus) numbers for magnitude.
+Since Hipparchus created his scale the telescope has been invented.
+This has allowed us to see much fainter stars.
+The magnitude scale has been extended, so we can record these stars with magnitudes greater than 6.
+We also now include very bright objects like the Sun and Moon, which have magnitudes less than 1.

 The table below helps explain the magnitude scale.